Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 * Because the **front-end is separated from the back-end**, there's no need to dig in the code whenever you need to modify your project.
 That way, your business can quickly respond to changes.
 * Jamstack is a fantastic environment for the Agile approach — the dev team can smoothly transition from one tool to another, experiment, and test new ideas for more efficiency.
 It also helps to **save money**.

-{% image /assets/images/jamstack saves money.webp Jamstack-saves-money  %}
+{% image /assets/images/jamstack saves money.webp %}

 Such flexibility flourishes a better developer experience that results in a first-hand user experience for the customers and page visitors.